Fly Away (Lenny Kravitz song): Chart performance

 "Fly Away" reached number 12 on the Billboard Hot 100 and topped both the Mainstream Rock and Modern Rock Tracks charts.
 On Canada's RPM Top Singles chart, "Fly Away" reached number three and stayed in the top 20 for six weeks.
 Outside North America, the song reached number one in Iceland and on the UK Singles Chart; its success in the UK is attributed to its appearance in a television advertisement for the Peugeot 206 Supermini car.
 In Australia and New Zealand, "Fly Away" peaked at number eight and was certified Gold in both countries.
 The song helped to expand the success of his fifth studio album, 5, in Europe and earned Kravitz a Grammy Award in 1999 for Best Male Rock Performance, his first of four consecutive wins in this category.

 Music video

 The music video for the single was directed by American director Paul Hunter.
 It features Kravitz and his band playing in a club, surrounded by a crowd dancing to the song, with some of them having fun and others making out.
 Special effects were added to the video to make it look beat up and grainy.
-A girl in the crowd is briefly shown topless several times during the video.
-The video is featured on the DVD for Kravitz's Greatest Hits album tour edition.
+A girl in the crowd is briefly shown topless several times during the video with her breasts blurred out.
+The video is featured on the DVD for Kravitz's 2000 Greatest Hits album tour edition.

 Kravitz also appears in a 2010 video in which he joined the Voice of Praise Choir from the First Baptist Church of Lewisville, Texas, as they performed "Fly Away" on a street in New Orleans.